ltrgoddard/thesis/temp.markdown

 Ultimately, as with much else in this text, the statement that follows Prynne’s confident ‘\[i\]n consequence’ must be taken on trust.
-Even then, however, the teleology of the argument requires further analysis.
+Even then, the teleology of the argument requires further analysis.
 Prynne is not claiming here that coinage was developed *in order to* facilitate trade; on the contrary, his theory is that ‘inter-cultural’ trade boomed *as a result of* the development of coinage and ‘mercantile theory’ (¶6).
 This is an important aspect of the argument in ‘A Note on Metal’, recalling the earlier emphasis on materials as vessels for ‘spiritual transfer’; for Prynne, metal is not merely a passive object shaped by a pre-existing human will, but rather the motor and determinant of human will itself.[^287]

 *6. At the end of ¶8, Prynne associates ‘the technique of \[the\] removal’ from ‘presence as weight’ with the emergence both of ‘a